-In a nutshell: a digital image is created by a sequence of physical and digital processes that ultimately produce a representation of light information in a specific moment in a specific place, as a sequence of 0s and 1s.
+In a nutshell: a digital image is created by a sequence of physical and digital processes.
+Ultimately, they produce a representation of light information in a specific moment in a specific place, as a sequence of 0s and 1s.
 The technical limitations of the imaging system will introduce some defects that will make the image different compared to the original scene, and often less intelligible during investigations.
-The image generation model aims to understand how these defects are introduced, and in which order to correct them in the proper sequence and obtain a more accurate and faithful valid representation of the scene.
+The image generation model aims to understand how these defects are introduced, in which order to correct them in the proper sequence and obtain a more accurate and faithful valid representation of the scene.

 Why do we need the image generation model?